 Furthermore, in Kwong Hai Chew v.
-Colding, 23 and Landon v.
-Plasencia, 24 the U.S. Supreme Court held that LPRs returning from a trip abroad are entitled to due process protections, meaning that they have the right to a full and fair hearing and the right to confront the evidence against them.
-In Kwong, the Supreme Court additionally held that if a returning LPR is to be deprived of their status, the government may only do so in a proceeding in which the government is both the moving party and bears the burden of proof.
-25 No statutory scheme invented by Congress can override these constitutional protections.
+Colding,17 and Landon v.
+Plasencia,18 the U.S. Supreme Court held that LPRs returning from a trip abroad are entitled to due process protections, meaning that they have the right to a full and fair hearing and the right to confront the evidence against them.
+In Kwong, the Supreme Court additionally held that if a returning lawful permanent resident is to be deprived of their status, the government may only do so in a proceeding in which the government is both the moving party and bears the burden of proof.19 No statutory scheme invented by Congress can override these constitutional protections.